ImmutableSoft/AutoLM/README.md

        }
        return -1;
      }
+   }

+   // Start application as it has a valid license
    ...
 }
 ```

+Be sure to link your application with AutoLm (-lautolm) as well
+as any dependencies (curl, openssl, etc.).
+See the TestApplication
+for an example of the these for your build environment.

+# Command Tools for Scripting Languages

+Due to the insecurity of passing parameters within
+a scripting language, and the fact that AutoLm requires
+a password as said parameter, scripting language applications of
+AutoLM should be limited to servers which the creator
+controls.
+Otherwise a keystore should be deployed (AWS, etc.)
+to store the password and this keystore be kept under control
+of the software creator.
+Alternatively, and only if supported
+by the scripting language, bytecode may be generated for the
+portion of the application that is to perform the license
+activation check.

+## Overview of Command Line Tools

-To aid integration with scripting languages (Python, Perl, Tcl,
+To aid testing, debugging and integration with scripting
-etc.), the following command line tools are created when AutoLM
+languages (Python, Perl, Tcl, etc.), the following command
+line tools are created when AutoLM is built; 'compid', 'activate'
-is built; 'compid', 'activate' and 'validate'.
-The 'compid' is
+and 'validate'.
+The 'compid' is used by an application for
-used by an application for troubleshooting or when a server
+troubleshooting or when a server call is required to 'activate'
-call is required to 'activate' as the computer id must be
+as the computer id must be passed from the PC executing the
-passed from the PC executing the software to the server creating
+software to the server creating the license file.

-the license file.
-The 'activate' command creates a local
+The 'activate' command creates a local license (file) using
-license (file) using the detected OS/PC computer id and the
+the detected OS/PC computer id and the application details
-application details (names, ids, secret).
-The 'validate' call
+(names, ids, secret).
+The 'validate' call requires a previously
-requires a previously created local license (file) and uses
+created local license (file) and uses libcurl to validate the
-libcurl to validate the license on the Ethereum network.
-Validate
+license on the Ethereum network.
+Validate returns a string
-returns a string representing the license activation value.
-Any
+representing the license activation value.
+Any number greater
-number greater than zero is active, any number greater than one (1)
+than zero is active, any number greater than one (1)
 is application specific (ie. an application feature or item).

-# AutoLM Features

-## Globally Unique and Immutable Identifier
+## CompId - Globally Unique and Immutable Identifier

 The foundation of AutoLM is the globally unique and immutable
 identifier (computer id).
 From the physical hardware executing